 "That's not what I meant.
 She can read 'er teas.
 Knows how much, which ones.
 Has an instinct for it."

 Stuck, of course, meant addicted.
 It didn't happen nearly as much to oysters as it did to Wonderlanders, but when it did...well, it was more or less permanent.
-Once they reached a certain point, they were expensive to keep and useless.
-Like lamed horses.
+Once they reached a certain point, they were expensive to keep and useless, like lamed horses.
 Many owners threatened to kill their oysters if they became addicted, and some actually did, knowing that there would be no repercussions.
-This was something Hatter did not like about the oyster tea business.
+This was a definite downside to the tea trade in Hatter's book, but was business was business.

 "Does she look stuck to you?"
-Ricky grabbed the girl's arm and pulled back her sleeve, revealing green tattoos across her forearm and bicep.
-Then he pulled a paper card with identical markings from his vest pocket and handed it to Hatter.
-"She's a six, so she won't be gettin' stuck either, as long as you don't let 'er at anything."
+Ricky grabbed the woman's arm and pulled back her sleeve, revealing green tattoos across her forearm and bicep.
+"She won't be gettin' stuck either, as long as you don't let 'er at anything."

 "What's her name?"

 "Alice Hamilton."
-The girl answered before Ricky had the chance to.
+The woman answered before Ricky had the chance to.

 He was expecting a bit of a fight.
 This was Ricky, after all.
-But to his surprise, Ricky shoved her towards him.
+But to his surprise, the other man shoved her towards him.
 "All yours."

 She shrugged without raising her eyes.